 - A variety of interactive case studies and seminar discussions that focus on interprofessional healthcare for children and adults across the practice settings that have complex needs

-- Team learning with mannequins and standardized patients: These exercises include simulated cardiac arrests, home visits, ambulatory and in-hospital care.
+- Team learning with mannequins and standardized patients: These exercises include simulated cardiac arrests, end of life care, transition of care, home visits, simulated births, ambulatory and in-hospital care.

 Please visit the CIHE resource website on MyQ for a full list of offerings.

 Graduate with a Distinction in Interprofessional Health Care Education and Earn a Certified Digital Badge.

 The program of distinction is an optional program that enables groups of students from all of Quinnipiac’s health care-based programs to develop the core competencies of interprofessional, team-based health care.